rockman4417/311_wk6_day2_authentication/README.md

 ### Testing the JWT

 From the Auth0 dashboard in your browser, navigate to APIs (on the left side) -> My Express App (the API you created in pre-homework) -> Test.
-Midway down the page in the codeblock labled "Response", click the overlapping squares (copy) button in the upper right so copy the token to your clipboard.
+Midway down the page in the codeblock labled "Response", copy the "access token" to your clipboard.
 It should start with `eyJ0eXAiOiJKV1QiLCJh...` or some close combination of characters.

 Now in Postman, we're going to execute that same POST request but this time we are going to add a header.
 A header as we know is a piece of information that gets sent along with the request.
 In Postman go to the "headers" column and give it the name "Authorization" and the value of your token preceeded by the word "Bearer".
 So it will look something like: